hangaogao/fmd_transfer/README.md

-## Implementation of Feature Mod Decomposition
+## Implementation of Feature Mode Decomposition